Configure a NETCONF Proxy Telemetry Sensor in Junos

 This task shows you how to stream the output of a Junos OS operational mode command.

-We recommend not to use YANG files that map to a Junos OS operational command with extensive or
+We recommend not to use YANG files that map to a Junos OS operational command with extensive or verbose output or one that is slow in producing output.
+Commands with a noticeable delay should be avoided in YANG files.
+Including such commands can affect other xmlproxyd sensors as well as the performance of xmlproxyd.

-commands include any variation of show interfaces
+any variation of show interfaces

 , show

-, show arp
+arp

 , show bfd

-bgp
+, show bgp

-, and show ddos-protection
+, and show

-Using a YANG file that maps to a verbose command results in one or more of following::
+Using a YANG file that maps to a verbose command results in one or more of following:

 The xmlproxyd process CPU utilization remains high.
 If xmlproxyd has tracing enabled, the CPU utilization is even higher.